in-rolls/electoral_rolls/README.md

 | [Daman](daman_archives/)             | 2015--2016 | English, Gujarati |
 | [Kerala](kerala_archives/)           | 2011-2016  | Malyalam          |
 | [Uttarakhand](uttarakhand_archives/) | 2007--2016 | Hindi             |

+### Acknowledgments

+* Bihar 2015 electoral rolls were contributed by Aaditya Dar.
+Aaditya also pointed us the right way to setup a data access procedure where researchers need to get IRB approval.
+* The specifics of IRB are 'inspired' by http://adfdell.pstc.brown.edu/arisreds_data/readme.txt
+* Elian Carsenat helped us craft better directions for how to access data on GOOG storage.

 ### License